Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 Not all price accounts maintain their data in floating point format.
 Sometimes it is necessary to use an exponent to convert price data from fixed-point to floating point.
 The readable price (including the decimal, i.e. 150.004731628) is calculated by taking the `price` field from a Pyth price account and multiplying it by `10^exponent`.
 This will be a negative exponent, which will move the decimal to the left.
 The exponent is included in the price data held within the price account for a given product.

-The price, confidence interval & exponent will be displayed in the component on the right side of this page once you have completed the coding challenge and start the price feed.
+The price, confidence interval and exponent will be displayed in the component on the right side of this page once you have completed the coding challenge and start the price feed.

 ---